bequrios/jolux-sphinx/doc/3_tutorial.md

 The URI of the federal constitution is `https://fedlex.data.admin.ch/eli/oc/1999/404`.
 This URI has some important information encoded:

 * the part `fedlex.data.admin.ch` is the namespace for all federal legislative information.
-* `/eli` stands for [European Legislation Identifier](https://op.europa.eu/en/web/eu-vocabularies/eli) and is a effort to make legislation meta data available in a standardized format.
+* `eli` stands for [European Legislation Identifier](https://op.europa.eu/en/web/eu-vocabularies/eli) and is a effort to make legislation meta data available in a standardized format.
-* the part `/oc` denotes the **Official Compilation**, meaning that this URI identifies something that is part of the official compilation of the federal law.
+* the part `oc` denotes the **Official Compilation**, meaning that this URI identifies something that is part of the official compilation of the federal law.
 The official compilation basically is the sum of the law.
-* `/1999` is the year of the publication.
+* `1999` is the year of the publication.
-* `/404` is some random identifier that has no specific meaning (there is some irony in the federal constitutions having [HTTP 404 error](https://en.wikipedia.org/wiki/HTTP_404) as identifier).
+* `404` is some random identifier that has no specific meaning (there is some irony in the federal constitutions having the same identifier as the [HTTP 404 error](https://en.wikipedia.org/wiki/HTTP_404).

 This URI can be found on the website of [Fedlex](https://www.fedlex.admin.ch/) through a search.
 If this URI is put into a webbrowser, there is a redirection to https://www.fedlex.admin.ch/eli/oc/1999/404 but this is not the URI of the federal constitution but a website presenting the constitution with some additional meta data.